spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-dynamic-multistore.md

 ### Prerequisites for projects below version 202307.0

 {% info_block warningBox "Project version" %}
-If your project is of version 202307.0 or later, go to [Enable the dynamic store feature].
+If your project is of version 202307.0 or later you can skip steps below and go directly to [enabling process]([here](/docs/pbc/all/dynamic-multistore/202410.0/base-shop/enable-dynamic-multistore.html)).
 {% endinfo_block %}

 1. Upgrade the following modules: